Jason Spezza: Toronto Maple Leafs (2019–2022)

 On July 1, 2019, as a free agent, Spezza signed a one-year, $700,000 contract for the 2019–20 season with the Toronto Maple Leafs, the team he supported as a child.
 On signing, Spezza said, "Just to have a chance to put on a Leaf jersey is going to be pretty special for me."
 However, Spezza was scratched for Toronto's opening night game against his former team, the Ottawa Senators, in a highly criticized move by Toronto's head coach Mike Babcock.
 Spezza made his debut with the Maple Leafs in the following game on October 5, against the Columbus Blue Jackets.

 On October 5, 2020, Spezza signed a one-year, $700,000 extension with the Maple Leafs.

 On January 17, 2021, the Maple Leafs placed Spezza on waivers after 3 games for salary cap reasons.
 Spezza's agent indicated that Spezza would retire if claimed by another team.
 Ultimately, he went unclaimed and cleared waivers to remain with the Maple Leafs.
 Two and a half weeks later, Spezza would go on to record his eighth and final career hat trick in a 7–3 victory over the Vancouver Canucks on February 4.

 On June 16, 2021, Spezza re-signed with the Maple Leafs to a one-year contract extension worth league minimum again, $750,000.
 Spezza's deal was seen as another hometown discount for the salary cap strapped club, stating "if I could take less, I would" to help the team win.
 Spezza continued his strong play in a depth role before being suspended six games on December 8 for a hit to the head of Winnipeg Jets defender Neal Pionk that occurred three days prior after Pionk injured teammate Rasmus Sandin with a knee-on-knee hit.
 Spezza, who had a reputation as a clean player that had never been suspended or fined once in his 19 seasons in the NHL appealed the decision, with NHL commissioner Gary Bettman reducing the suspension to four games on December 17.

-Following the Leafs' elimination in the first round of the 2022 Stanley Cup playoffs, Spezza announced his retirement after 19 seasons in the NHL.
-The Maple Leafs instead offered him a new position as special assistant to general manager Kyle Dubas, which Spezza accepted, saying he was "very grateful to the Leafs for the amazing opportunity to transition into this new role.
+Following the Leafs' elimination in the first round of the 2022 Stanley Cup playoffs by the Tampa Bay Lightning, Spezza announced his retirement after 19 seasons in the NHL.
+Spezza retired with 995 career NHL points, the most of any player who never hit 1,000.
+The Maple Leafs offered him a new position as special assistant to general manager Kyle Dubas, which Spezza accepted, saying he was "very grateful to the Leafs for the amazing opportunity to transition into this new role.
 It enables me to continue to follow my passion; learn and live new experiences within the game I love."
 Spezza's loyalty to his hometown Maple Leafs factored into his decision, stating that he believed that it was best for the on-ice product for him to retire and open opportunity for young offensive players.
-Spezza retired with 995 career NHL points, the most of any player who never hit 1,000.